FANTASIA

 And the mask smiled back a comforting smile.
 “I know.”

 Now they were above the body of Rupert Powell, Emory tilted the mask so that it could see the whole of it and the devastation wrought upon it.
 The church fell silent as the mask gazed upon its originator.
 How sad it looked.
 Almost as a child peering into the open casket of its parent.
-And here, something miraculous did happen, for I have never in my days seen it.
-A crystal coloured liquid formed in the corner of the mask’s eye, and as though its nose were running, it sniffed in that sad way when sorrow takes over all your facial functions, and then a tear.
-I crept forward to see it.
+And here, something miraculous did happen, for Father Faulkner had never in his days seen it.
+A crystal-coloured liquid formed in the corner of the mask’s eye, and as though its nose were running, it sniffed in that sad way when sorrow takes over all your facial functions, and then a tear.
+Father crept forward to see it.
 Indeed, a tear tipped over the crevice of its bottom eyelid, flowed down its face to its chin, then fell from it to land on its originator’s pallid face.

 “I remember.”
 It whispered remorsefully.
 “I remember how I died.”